 Option B: the athlete names a part of the horse/tack indicated by the judge. (athletes who are non-verbal do not need to complete option B before moving onto next level)

 The athlete's ability to handle and show the horse from the ground, with safety as the main consideration.
 The athlete will be asked by the judge to complete some or all of these elements, making sure to be in the correct position with respect to their horse:

 - walk or trot on lead

 - squaring up or setting up for inspection

-During inspection the athlete must position themselves according to where the judge is standing.
+During inspection the athlete must position themselves according to where the judge is standing using the quarter method.
 The appearance of the horse and tack as well as the rider are judged (eg. gromming of horse, tack cleaning, athlete's attire is presentable).
 Maximum score is 100 points: appearance of horse and athlete = 20, showing the horse in the ring = 60, poise, alertness and merits = 20.